mili-163/TGL-GB/README.md

 ## 1. TGL-GB

+A novel Time-Aware Graph Learning with Gradient Boosting framework for IP link type identification.
 This project builds an efficient and automated communication link type classification system based on GBDT and T-GNN, capable of intelligent identification and classification of various link types.

 ---